fnl-Africa/qtum-scala-lib/README.md

 ## Objectives

-Our goal is not to re-implement a full Bitcoin node but to build a library that can be used to build applications that rely on bitcoind to interface with the Bitcoin network (to retrieve and index transactions and blocks, for example...).
+Our goal is not to re-implement a full qtum node but to build a library that can be used to build applications that rely on qtumd to interface with the qtum network (to retrieve and index transactions and blocks, for example...).
 We use it very often to build quick prototypes and test new ideas.
 Besides, some parts of the protocole are fairly simple and "safe" to re-implement (BIP32/BIP39 for example), especially for indexing/analysis purposes.
 And, of course, we use it for our own work on Lightning (see https://github.com/ACINQ/eclair).

 ## Status
 - [X] Message parsing (blocks, transactions, inv, ...)